jreinke/modgit/README.md

 # Deploy Git modules with include/exclude features

 *modgit* is an alternative to the excellent [modman tool](http://code.google.com/p/module-manager/).
 Directly inspired from it, *modgit* allows you to deploy Git modules physically in your project (no symlinks).
-Additionnaly, you can define include/exclude filters to deploy only files and folders of your choice.
+Additionaly, you can define include/exclude filters to deploy only files and folders of your choice.

 ## Requirements
 * bash